Kanegraffiti/parsl/docs/userguide/configuring.rst

 The snippet below shows an example configuration for executing from a login node on IN2P3's Computing Centre.
 The configuration uses the `parsl.providers.LocalProvider` to run on a login node primarily to avoid GSISSH, which Parsl does not support yet.
-This system uses Grid Engine which Parsl interfaces with using the `parsl.providers.GridEngineProvider`.
+This system uses Grid Engine, which Parsl interfaces with using the `parsl.providers.GridEngineProvider`.

 .. literalinclude:: ../../parsl/configs/cc_in2p3.py